 The person lives in Pukekohe and is in the process of moving to a rural area north of Katikati.

-The test was taken yesterday in Auckland.
+The test was taken on Friday in Auckland.

 The individual who returned the positive result is fully vaccinated and has reported no symptoms, aside from seasonal hayfever.

 The ministry said the person is a consistent user of the Covid tracer app and initial information has identified locations of interest in Katikati and Pukekohe, with details to follow.

 All family members have been contacted and are currently isolating, with results from testing expected on Sunday.

 The current public health assessment is that the risk appears low given the person's vaccination status, regular test history, good use of the app and rapid contact, testing and isolation of family members.

 It was a busy Saturday night at Talisman Hotel in Katikati, but owner Michele Reichmuth had some cancellations after news of the positive case came through.